 In addition to course credits, students must earn points toward graduation on seven end-of-course exams.
 These exams will replace the Ohio Graduation Tests.

 The courses in which students take an end-of-course exam will be: English I and II, algebra I, geometry, integrated math I and II, physical science, American history and American government.
-Districts have the option to use the state end-of-course exams to replace their current course final exams and use the state’s test as part of the class grade.
+Beginning in 2015-16 districts may have the option to use the state end-of-course exams to replace their current course final exams and use the state’s test as part of the class grade.
 This will help avoid double testing in future years.

 Students can earn from 1-5 points for each exam, based on their performance.